zynksoftware/Zynk-Workflow/_docs/Peoplevox-Connector/Export-Returns-from-Peoplevox.md

 ---
-slug: export-item-movements-from-peoplevox
+slug: export-returns-from-peoplevox
-title: Export Item Movements from Peoplevox
+title: Export Returns from Peoplevox
 ---

-This task will export item movement information from Peoplevox in XML format, for detailed information see [Peoplevox Item Movement XML](peoplevox-item-movement-xml).
-The information is exported using the "Item movement history" report that can be ran through your Peoplevox web application.
+This task will export return information from Peoplevox in XML format, for detailed information see [Peoplevox Return XML](peoplevox-return-xml).
+The information is exported using the "Return summary" report that can be ran through your Peoplevox web application.
 You can add date filters and search clauses to limit the data that is returned.

 ## Settings
 ### Peoplevox Connection